Arawak: History

-The Arawakan languages may have emerged in the Orinoco River valley.
+The Arawakan languages may have emerged in the Orinoco River valley in present-day Venezuela.
 They subsequently spread widely, becoming by far the most extensive language family in South America at the time of European contact, with speakers located in various areas along the Orinoco and Amazonian rivers and their tributaries.
 The group that self-identified as the Arawak, also known as the Lokono, settled the coastal areas of what is now Guyana, Suriname, Grenada, Bahamas, Jamaica and parts of the islands of Trinidad and Tobago.

 Michael Heckenberger, an anthropologist at the University of Florida who helped found the Central Amazon Project, and his team found elaborate pottery, ringed villages, raised fields, large mounds, and evidence for regional trade networks that are all indicators of a complex culture.
 There is also evidence that they modified the soil using various techniques such as adding charcoal to transform it into black earth, which even today is famed for its agricultural productivity.
+Maize and sweet potatoes were their main crops, though they also grew cassava and yautia.
+The Arawaks fished using nets made of fibers, bones, hooks, and harpoons.
 According to Heckenberger, pottery and other cultural traits show these people belonged to the Arawakan language family, a group that included the Tainos, the first Native Americans Columbus encountered.
 It was the largest language group that ever existed in the pre-Columbian Americas.

 At some point, the Arawakan-speaking Taíno culture emerged in the Caribbean.
 Two major models have been presented to account for the arrival of Taíno ancestors in the islands; the "Circum-Caribbean" model suggests an origin in the Colombian Andes connected to the Arhuaco people, while the Amazonian model supports an origin in the Amazon basin, where the Arawakan languages developed.
 The Taíno were among the first American people to encounter Europeans.
-Christopher Columbus visited multiple islands and chiefdoms on his first voyage in 1492, which was followed in 1493 by the establishment of La Navidad on Hispaniola, the first permanent Spanish settlement in the Americas.
-Relationships between the Spaniards and the Taíno would ultimately take a sour turn.
+Christopher Columbus visited multiple islands and chiefdoms on his first voyage in 1492, which was followed by the establishment of La Navidad that same year on the northeast coast of Hispaniola, the first Spanish settlement in the Americas.
+Relationships between the Spaniards and the Taíno would ultimately sour.
 Some of the lower-level chiefs of the Taíno appeared to have assigned a supernatural origin to the explorers.
-When Columbus returned to La Navidad on his second voyage, he found that the settlement had been burned down and all 39 men he had left there had been killed.
+When Columbus returned to La Navidad on his second voyage, he found the settlement burned down and the 39 men he had left there killed.